Keith Hart (wrestler)

-Keith William Hart (born August 21, 1951) is an American-Canadian retired professional wrestler and firefighter.
-He is a member of the Hart wrestling family and the third child of Helen and Stu Hart, CM.
+Keith William Hart (born August 21, 1951) is an American born-Canadian retired professional wrestler and firefighter.
+He is a member of the Hart wrestling family and the third child of Helen and Stu Hart.
 He is best known for his work for Stampede Wrestling and several appearances for WWE, often with his siblings Bret, Owen, Bruce and Diana.
 In Stampede he won several championships and for WWE he participated in the seventh edition of Survivor Series.

 Early life

 Hart is the third child of wrestling promoter Stu Hart and his wife Helen, thus he is the younger brother of Smith and Bruce and the older brother of Wayne, Dean, Ellie, Georgia, Bret, Alison, Ross, Diana and Owen Hart.

 He is of Greek descent through his maternal grandmother and Irish through his maternal grandfather.
 His father was mainly of Scots-Irish descent but also had Scottish and English ancestry.
 Hart is a dual citizen of Canada and the United States.

 Before becoming a wrestler, Keith Hart earned a degree in teaching.